WiMetrixDev/knowledge/architecture.md

 ## Frontend Applications

+Frontend Web applications are written in react as Single Page Applications.
+They access the server/db through the backend services.
+The frontend is decoupled from the server side logic and can be deployed independently of the backend services.

+The frontend applications use the following tech stack:

 - **JavaScript**: The programming language of the web
 - **TypeScript**: Type-safe JavaScript
 - **React**: Frontend library for JavaScript
+- **Tanstack Router**: Routing framework
+- **Material UI**: Component Library and Design System

+## Mobile Applications

+Mobile and Tablet applications are developed in React Native.
+This enables easy cross-platform availability and code reuse with the web frontend.
+It also allows us to streamline our tech stack and unify on a JavaScript/TypeScript Stack.
+This also enables us to integrate the mobile applications tightly into the monorepo architecture.

+The apps use the following tech stack:

+- **JavaScript**: The programming language of the web
+- **TypeScript**: Type-safe JavaScript
+- **React**: Frontend library for JavaScript
+- **React Native**: Native components and JS-Native bridge to translate javascript into native code
+- **Expo**: React Native meta-framework providing builtin workflows and libraries to cut down on boilerplate and compatibility issues
+- **React Native Paper**: Component Library and Design System